S0AndS0/Perinoid_Pipes/Documentation/ReadMe.md

 [Gnupg_configuration.md](Gnupg_configuration.md)
- Documentation of *best practices* configuration of GnuPG, the attached configs are very similar to what contributers and authors of this project make or should make use of.
+ Documentation of *best practices* configuration of GnuPG, the attached configs are very similar to what contributers and authors of this project make use of or should make use of.

 [Gnupg_usefull_commands.md](Gnupg_usefull_commands.md)
  Documentation of daily use command line command for GnuPG; in other words a